 What do you need to consider when passage planning?
 What websites, software, and apps are available to plot a sailing voyage from point A to B?
 Read the steps that Simon, Captain of Britican, uses before we set sail for our next destination.
 And then watch our Passage Planning video to get a behind-the-scenes snapshot on what Simon looks at and how he analyses the information.

 Passage Planning Step 1 – Deciding to go somewhere

 The first step in our passage planning routine is to decide that we’re ready to go somewhere.
-When were actively cruising we often stay in anchorages or marinas anywhere from one night to a couples weeks and then move on.
+When we’re actively cruising we often stay in anchorages or marinas anywhere from one night to a couple of weeks and then move on.
 From time to time we’ll get stuck in one place due to repairs or weather restrictions, but overall we’re almost always on the move when sailing for a season.

-From a planning perspective Simon and I are always watching the weather and have a firm handle on conditions.
-When we’re in one place for a while and are setting up for a big trip – perhaps anything over a few days (like our Bermuda to Charleston 800 mile Atlantic Ocean voyage), we’ll start looking at the forecast five days before we plan on leaving.
+From a planning perspective, Simon and I are always watching the weather and have a firm handle on conditions.
+When we’re in one place for a while and are setting up for a big trip – perhaps anything over a few days (like our Bermuda to Charleston 800 mile Bermuda To USA Passage), we’ll start looking at the forecast five days before we plan on leaving.

 Passage Planning Step 2 – Deciding where to go